UK Homeowners Are Finally Going Solar

 It’s Not Just Good for Your Bills — it Could Help Your Property Value Too

 Energy-efficient homes are in demand.
-And for someone comparing two similar properties, the one with solar and cheaper energy bills might just win them over.
+And for someone comparing two similar properties, the one with solar panels near me and cheaper energy bills might just win them over.
 Some studies suggest you could even see a 2% – 4% uplift in your property’s value.
 Not bad for something that also saves you money every month

 Installation Isn’t the Nightmare You Might Think